 “We very much look forward to the public of New South Wales getting to scrutinise the facts of the matter.”

-In his published reasons for his decision, coroner Michael Barnes said new witnesses had been located and interviewed since the 2012 finding was made.
+In his published reasons for his decision, coroner Michael Barnes said the police located and interviewed new witnesses since the 2012 finding.

-“That may allay suspicions and concerns that are held by the family and perhaps some members of the community.
+“That may allay suspicions and concerns held by the family and perhaps some members of the community.

-“It may lead to a different finding as to how Mr Johnson died.”
+“It may lead to a different finding as to how Scott Johnson died.”